by-jp/www.byjp.me/content/posts/distributed-game-protocols/open-games/index.md

 Credit card manufacturers take their _actual_ credit card number (one digit too short) and follow the same process above, with one final twist to calculate the last digit.

-Put an `X` for the last digit of your card; In my example the final sum in step 4 would be `31`.
-I can see `40` is the nearest divisible-by-ten number above `31`, and `40 - 31 = 9`, so `9` must be the last digit of my fake-card for it to be valid.
+Put an `X` for the last digit of your card (removing the last column of working), and find the new sum in Step 4 — in my example that would be `31`.
+I note that `40` is the next divisible-by-ten number above `31`, and calculate `40 - 31 = 9`.
+This means `9` must be the last digit of my fake-card for it to be valid.

 This is a (very simple) consistent hashing algorithm — a way to consistently turn larger data into a smaller number which represents that data.
 We'll need more of them as we look at **Distributed game protocols: Randomness** in the next post!
 (Coming soon!)